Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Generalization via Rademacher Complexity and Concentration

-Using a formal McDiarmid inequality (file \lstinline|FoML/McDiarmid.lean|), \lstinline|FoML/Main.lean| proves a tail bound around the mean and then combines it with the expectation bound to obtain the standard Rademacher-complexity tail estimate:
+\paragraph*{McDiarmid tail bound and the countable theorem.} Using a formal McDiarmid inequality (file \lstinline|FoML/McDiarmid.lean|), \lstinline|FoML/Main.lean| proves a tail bound around the mean and then combines it with the expectation bound to obtain the standard Rademacher-complexity tail estimate:

 where $|f_i(x)|\le b$ uniformly.
 This is precisely the usual “symmetrization + McDiarmid” pathway found in standard textbooks and original papers on learning bounds.